Faculty and Field Information (Updated 10/13/20)

 - Cornell Store Faculty Resources for Online Instruction – Information on course materials for faculty and students, including access to digital textbooks, custom course packets, and resources from course materials providers.

-- Fall ’20 Checklist – This checklist from the University Faculty identifies important issues to consider for the start of the semester as a TA (in partnership with your faculty supervisor as appropriate), including a number of safety-related matters relevant to in-person instruction.
+- Fall ’20 Checklist – This checklist from the University Faculty identifies important issues to consider for the start of the semester as a faculty supervisor, including a number of safety-related matters relevant to in-person instruction.

 - Fall ’20 Guide for Instructors – This guide includes practical tips that relate to (a) the Behavioral Compact for student, (b) academic integrity, (c) assessment, and (d) effective online instruction.